zlannik/SoundTap/README.md

 # What Is SoundTap
-SoundTap records your desktop's internal audio by clicking start & stop buttons.
+SoundTap records your desktop's internal audio by clicking "start" & "stop" buttons.
 It's clean, lightweight, and handy.

 # How It Works
 SoundTap saves what you capture as a WAV file to a folder that it creates on your desktop called "SoundTap Recordings".